Find Trade Colleges

 • Operate conveyors and equipment to transfer grain or other materials from transportation vehicles.

-Tank Car, Truck, or Ship Loader Needed Skills
+What Every Tank Car, Truck, or Ship Loader Should Know

-These are the skills Tank Car, Truck, and Ship Loaders say are the most useful in their careers:
+Below is a list of the skills most Tank Car, Truck, and Ship Loaders say are important on the job.

 Operation and Control: Controlling operations of equipment or systems.